In This Edition of HeatCageKitchen

 They call it “Chocolate Chip Cookie Dough.”
 No kidding.
 Now, it’s a baked cupcake, but it’s intended to taste like raw cookie dough.
 Go figure!
 This is what it looks like when you peel the paper off:

 How about that?
 You bite in–somewhere–and you get a bite of soft cake and nearly liquid creamy icing.
-Not too sweet, totally satisfying and melts in your mouth.
+Not too sweet, is totally satisfying and melts in your mouth.
 I’m sorry, you just don’t get this kind of incredible taste from a grocery store.
 They’re freshly baked and hand-frosted every day.
-Like wedding cake, it’s not something one would have every day.
+Like a wedding cake, it’s not something one would have every day.